Deadline for submission of papers: May 22, 2026, anywhere on earth (*)

 Talks will be in-person and live-streamed

 The unprecedented scale and complexity of modern neural networks have revealed emergent patterns in learning dynamics and scaling behaviors.
 Recent advances in analyzing high-dimensional systems have uncovered fundamental relationships between model size, data requirements, and computational resources while highlighting the intricate nature of optimization landscapes.
-This understanding has led to deeper insights into the architecture design, regularization, and the principles governing neural learning at scale.
+This understanding has led to deeper insights into the architecture design, regularization, and the principles governing learning at scale.

-Example topics include but are not limited to:
+Example topics include, but are not limited to:

-Average-case analysis of optimization algorithms
+High-dimensional limits of stochastic optimization algorithms